Spring Office Space for Rent

 What Our Brokers Say About Spring Office Space for Rent

-Spring covers a total of 23.6 square miles (or 61 square kilometers) 23.2 square miles of which is land and .35 square miles of which is water.
 Downtown Houston is 25 miles away from Spring—a 30-minute drive on most days.
-Locals get to enjoy the more spacious Spring area but still have quick access to Houston and all its activity.
+Employees working in Spring, TX, office spaces get to enjoy the more spacious Spring area but still have quick access to the City of Houston and all its activity.
 Important industries in Spring are transportation and warehousing, manufacturing, retail trade, educational services, healthcare and social assistance, and construction.

-Those who live and work in Spring tend to use personal vehicles to get around.
-The number of people who carpool to work is 19% higher than the national average.
+Those who live and work in Spring tend to drive to the office.
+The number of people who carpool to work in this area is 19% higher than the national average.
 Taking public transportation is less common; the number of people who use it to get to work is 71% lower than the national average.
 Spring does have one nearby Amtrak Train Station.
 Additionally, the Spring Park & Ride offers morning, midday, and evening bus rides to Downtown.
 Spring has a low walk score in part because everything is so spread out.
 The city also doesn’t have many bike lanes.
 The George Bush Intercontinental Airport (IAH / KIAH) is located about 13 miles away for those who need to travel nationally or internationally.

-Spring will soon be home to Old Town Spring Business Park, a 196,000 square-foot flex industrial development with both office and warehouse space that will cost $10-15 million to construct.
-The project is intended to provide a reasonably priced rental option for small businesses.
-Suite sizes will range from 2,625 square feet to 49,000 square feet so that both large and small businesses will have plenty of space options.
+Spring, TX, will soon be home to Old Town Spring Business Park, a 196,000 square-foot flex industrial development near the Northgate Crossing neighborhood.
+The new development will cost $10-15 million to construct.
+The buildings will be ideal for commercial use, including retail, warehouse, office concepts.
+Phase 2 of building began in August 2020.
+Old town Spring Business Park is built for small businesses, providing property that will lease for a reasonable price.
+Suite sizes will range from 2,625 square feet to 49,000 square feet, though, so larger businesses will find suitable spaces, too.
 Its prime location along Riley Fuzzell Road also offers easy access to public transportation.
-The site also features security gates, cameras, and dedicated parking.
-Giddy Up Development LLC, the company working on the project, has said it will be finished in late 2018.
+The site features security gates, cameras, and dedicated parking.

 Spring offers plenty of delicious lunch options to try.
 If you’re arranging a business meeting or just want to get out of the office for lunch, look up Cast Iron Southern Grill, The Black Sheep Bistro, CorkScrew BBQ, or The Runaway Plate.
 Perhaps in part because it’s a relatively large area, Spring also offers a wide variety of coffee options besides Starbucks.
 Try Momentum Coffee, The Blue Giraffe, Trilogy Brew, or DeNovo Coffee.
 If you need a place for visiting business partners or clients to stay, reserve rooms in Best Western Plus Spring Inn & Suites, Courtyard by Marriott Houston Springwoods Village, or Residence Inn by Marriott Houston Springwoods Village.

-Spring not only includes the usual things like restaurants, coffee shops, and movie theaters but also features some entertainment unique from the rest of Houston.
+Those leasing Spring, TX, office space will not only have access to the usual amenities like restaurants, coffee shops, and movie theaters but also features some entertainment unique from the rest of Houston.
 For example, Splash Town, Houston’s only waterpark, gives locals a fun way to escape the heat.
 The waterpark has a huge wave pool, volleyball courts, restaurants, and, of course, water slides.
 Another fun place to go is Old Town Spring, the historic part of the area that used to be the whole Spring.
 It has a lot of antique and home good shops and offers plenty of opportunities to learn about the history of Spring.
 Be sure to visit Camille’s Antiques, German Gift House, and Masterpiece Hand-Crafted Furniture.
 Another interesting attraction in the area is the TGR Wildlife Park.
 It’s better than a zoo because a lot of the animals are endangered.
 Though it’s not open every day, it’s available for tours and events.

 The International and Great Northern Railroad, which ran through Spring, opened in 1871, bringing even more expansion opportunities to Spring.
 By 1884, Spring had two cotton gins, three churches, several schools, and two steam saw and grist mills.
 When another railroad opened that could transport people and goods between Spring and Fort Worth, the population increased to 1,200.
 In 1912, the Spring State Bank was established.
 Some people say that Bonnie and Clyde robbed it once.